learn-co-curriculum/dsc-project-template/README.md

 ## Notes
 - The code within `visualizations.py` and `data_cleaning.py` are examples of well-documented code.
 - The visualizations in the notebook, generated from `visualizations.py`, use best practices for visualization that you should try to emulate.
 For example, they have clear axes, descriptive titles, and appropriate number formatting.
-- The `dsc-mod1-project-template.ipynb` is intented to be the _final version_ of your project.
+- The `dsc-mod1-project-template.ipynb` is intended to be the _final version_ of your project.
 The first notebook you create will not look like this.
 You are encouraged to start with a very disorderly notebook and clean it as you go.